Is your PDF Print-Ready?

 Posted by The Badger Group

 You work hard to design, edit, and prepare your documents for print.
 Make sure Badger understands your vision by saving your pdf properly.
 Do you know what makes a pdf print-ready?
-Before you send us your pdf, make sure you have all of these things

 Why does it matter?